 Since I started working, I’ve obviously had to cut back on my travel.
 Which is a shame, yes, but an inevitable result of having a job, and one that I can’t do much about.
-Luckily, Matt managed to snag a Rome layover this month that left on Friday afternoon, and arrived back on Sunday morning.
+Luckily, Matt managed to snag a Rome layover this month.
+It left on Friday afternoon, and arrived back on Sunday morning.
+24 Hours in Rome.
 This got me back just in time for my team meeting.
 I jumped at the chance to revisit the Eternal City, and set off with a basic plan of the sights I wanted to see.

 Last time I visited Rome, which was around 2007, it was experiencing a heatwave.
 The whole of Italy was.
 While I had a great time, I remember being totally exhausted by the heat, and overwhelmed by the amount of tourists around.
 And the smell… oh boy, the smell.
 Italy in the summertime smelt like an open sewer.
 I was more than happy to be visiting in the cold – off-peak – season, and hoped it might alleviate some of the issues I experienced last time!

 We arrived late in the evening, so had a meal at the hotel and an early night.
 We stayed at the Rome Airport Hilton, a pretty unremarkable hotel, but it did offer a great breakfast buffet and a free shuttle into the city.
 Leaving on Italian time – about 10 minutes late – we departed for the city centre just after 8, and was in the city about twenty to nine.

 Hopping off the bus, we were right in the thick of it.
 I forgot how old Rome really is.
 I guess most of my travel recently has been through relatively ‘modern’ cities, although some (like Amman) had historical sites thrown in for good measure.
 The city centre of Rome, on the other hand, is simply one big archelogical site.
 Within two minutes of hopping off the bus, we were gawking at the Commune building, the Musei Capitolini and the Palazzo Venezia.